-In 2017 many South Carolinians have already lost their lives’ because of speeding, distracted drivers, and drinking & driving.
+In 2017 many South Carolinians have already lost their lives because of speeding, distracted drivers, and drinking & driving.
 It has left families broken and left without not knowing what to do next.
 Because of this, South Carolina continues to push its Target Zero Plan.
-If you were driving around the state of South Carolina Memorial Day weekend 2017, whether it was Charleston, Columbia, Greenville, or Myrtle Beach, there was a chance you saw the road signs warning you about the increased traffic deaths that have happened already this year in South Carolina.
+If you were to drive around the state of South Carolina near Charleston, Columbia, Greenville, or Myrtle Beach, there was a chance you saw the road signs warning you about the increased traffic deaths that have happened already this year in South Carolina.

 When driving the South Carolina roads, be careful.
 Don’t be another car accident statistic.
 Buckle up, be mindful of your speed, and NEVER text and drive.

 Car wrecks, no matter how they occur, can disrupt and alter a life.
 When they happen due to another person’s negligence or recklessness, you have the legal right to seek compensation for your injuries.
 George Sink, P.A.
 Injury Lawyers has a team of car accident lawyers who have been trusted by over 35,000 injured and disabled South Carolinians.

 Call our experienced car accident lawyers anytime at (888) 612-7001, if you have questions about a South Carolina car accident.